-Sixteen of the 23 samples were positive during October.
+Seventeen of the 23 samples were positive during January.
 None of the samples exceeded a count of 20 cfu/100ml.
+Bacterial levels in January were lower than December numbers.

 For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/100ml.